sfei/trash-detection/readme.md

 ## Running

 Our model building and evaluation workflow went as follows:
-1. Train using trainers/model_main.py, parameters are managed with pipeline.config
+1. Train using trainers/model_main.py, parameters are managed with pipeline.config.
+We've included a windows bash script for initiating this process, see trainers/run_training.cmd
-2. Monitor model training using Tensorboard
+2. Monitor model training using Tensorboard ([see Tensorboard documentation](https://www.tensorflow.org/tensorboard))
-3. Use eval/test_checkpoint.py to export the model inference graph from a current checkpoint
+3. Use eval/export_checkpoint.py to export the model inference graph from a current checkpoint
 4. Use eval/trash_classifier.py to run an exported model over novel imagery.

 ## Directory Structure